dalbyryan3/unix-setup/general_unix_setup.md

 * VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode GUI.
 Install VSCode using a package manager or through web browser. (https://github.com/microsoft/vscode)

 * fzf- For fuzzy searching through command-line history and files.
-Install through vim while installing plugins (specifically when installing fzf.vim, once installed execute the install script in ~/.vim/bundle/fzf/install) or install using a package manager. (https://github.com/junegunn/fzf)
+Install through vim while installing plugins (specifically when installing fzf.vim, once installed execute the install script ~/.vim/bundle/fzf/install) or install using a package manager. (https://github.com/junegunn/fzf)

 * ag (the silver searcher)- For searching text files across directories.
 Install ag using a package manager. (https://github.com/ggreer/the_silver_searcher)